joseph-flinn/wordpress-docker/README.md

 WORDPRESS_DIR=wordpress_directory
 ```

-This can be copied to an .env file and saved locally.
-The .env file is ignored
+This can be copied to an .env file and saved locally and the values changed to
+your specific environment variables (technically it would still work if all of
+the values are left as is, but better to be more production ready).
+The .env
-by git so that secrets are not shared with the rest of the world.
+file is ignored by git so that secrets are not shared with the rest of the
+world.